Tuscany Mountains Hike

 Meet your guide(s) and the rest of the group after breakfast at 9:00 a.m. in the hotel.
 We have a 45-minute van transfer to the mountains and the start of the first hike.
 The route takes us up to the charming mountain refuge of E. Rossi (1,610 m), where we hike above the tree-line and get wonderful views across the Apennines and as far as Versilia on the Mediterranean coast.
 We climb the Vallone dell’Inferno (Hell’s Valley) up to the summit of Pania della Croce, which at 1,859 meters is one of the highest mountains of the Apuan Alps.
 We descend along an old mule track which leads us to the abandoned village of Col di Favilla before returning to the van.
 Overnight in Castelnuovo di Garfagnana.
 The walk: 14 km (8.5 mi); elevation gain 990 m (3,200 ft); walking time: 6-7 hours; difficulty: middle-challenging.
 Hotel, breakfast and dinner included.

 The tour finishes after breakfast, but your guides will be happy to help you with your onward travel plans.
 We shuttle everyone to the Lucca train station for connections to the rest of Italy.
-Breakfast included.
+Breakfast and one group transfer included.

-The walks in the Garfagnana region of Tuscany are quite mountainous, with a fair amount of elevation gain and loss on hiking trails.
+the walks are quite mountainous, with a fair amount of elevation gain and loss on hiking trails.
 We have designed the trip so that there is always some free time in the late afternoon so you can relax, read, or enjoy the towns where we stay.
 Breakfast is included every day, and dinners reflect the excellent traditional food of the region.
 Daily distance between 8 and 12 kms.

 Booking: e-mail us at email@example.com to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.